Well-quasi-ordered classes of bounded clique-width: Introduction

 \section{Introduction}

 \AP The theory of \reintro{well-quasi-orderings} (WQOs) provides a powerful combinatorial setting that has found applications in various areas of mathematics and computer science.
 In graph theory, the celebrated result of Robertson and Seymour~\cite{ROBSEY04} states that the class of all finite graphs is well-quasi-ordered under the minor relation, a profound result with deep algorithmic consequences.
 WQOs are also at the heart of \emph{well-structured transition systems}, infinite-state transition systems over which verification algorithms can be designed~\cite{ABDU96,ABDU98}.
 One appealing feature of WQOs is that they are closed under various operations, such as the sum and the product of WQOs.
-As an example, the closure of WQOs over finite words, also known as Higman's lemma \cite{HIG52}, has been used in the verification of so-called \emph{lossy channel systems}~\cite{ABDU93}.
+As an example, Higman's lemma \cite{HIG52} states that if $X$ is a WQO, then the set $X^*$ of finite words over $X$ is also a WQO under the subword embedding relation, and this result has been used in the verification of so-called \emph{lossy channel systems}~\cite{ABDU93}.

 \AP Undirected finite graphs are naturally equipped with the \reintro{induced subgraph relation}, where $G$ is an induced subgraph of $H$ if $G$ can be obtained from $H$ by deleting vertices.
 Unlike the graph minor relation, the induced subgraph relation is not a well-quasi-ordering on the class of all finite graphs, as witnessed by the infinite family of cycles of increasing size, which form an infinite sequence of pairwise incomparable graphs.
 However, some classes of finite graphs are well-quasi-ordered under the induced subgraph relation: for instance, the class of all finite paths, or the class of all finite cliques.
-Distinguishing which classes of (finite) graphs are well-quasi-ordered under the induced subgraph relation is a long-standing open problem in graph theory, dating back to Pouzet's seminal work \cite{POUZ72}.
+Distinguishing which classes of (finite) graphs are well-quasi-ordered under the induced subgraph relation is a long-standing open problem in graph theory.